rbms-bsc/DCRMR/_pages/Glossary/Glossary-G.md

 {:toc}

 ## **Gathering.**
-One or more pairs of leaves—made up of a folded sheet, a fraction of a sheet, or several folded sheets tucked inside one another—that together form a distinct unit for binding purposes. *See also* **[Signature](/DCRMR/glossary/S/#Signature).**
+One or more pairs of leaves that form a distinctive unit for binding purposes.
+A gathering may consist of a folded sheet, a fraction of a folded sheet, or several folded sheets tucked inside one another. *See also* **[Signature](/DCRMR/glossary/S/#Signature).**

 ## **Term in bold.**
 Definition of term. *See also* **[bolded see also term](/DCRMR/glossary/Letter/#bolded-see-also-term).**